 Advertise Through Farming Publications, Organizations and Forums

 Make sure your farm is advertised through farming publications, organizations, and online farming-related forums to target as many potential buyers as possible.
-Such advertising also brings your farm to the attention of prospective buyers in other parts of the country.
+Such advertising also brings your farm to the attention of prospective buyers in other parts of the country and in other areas around Nashville.
 One of the benefits of working with an agent is that they will ensure your listing is advertised in a plethora of different, targeted places.

 Also, keep any local farming groups and organizations informed about your farm's for sale status.
 Ask your real estate professional to provide them with brochures, business cards or flyers that include the agent's contact information and web address so your farm can be viewed online and shared through social media and email.